andyt96/MasteringGit/README.md

 This repository was created to help me understand how to use git on the command line.
 The files in this repo were pushed using git on the command line.

 ## Basic Git Commmands
 These are the basic git commands that I learned thoughtout this tutorial.
-I will be learned more advance git commands in the future.
+I will be learning more advance git commands in the future.

 `git config` - Configures your global Git account (`user.name` and `user.email`)